-On the day 2, you can experience the cultural richness of the state.
+On day 2, you can experience the cultural richness of the state.
 At the first glance, it appears too many places to cover in a span of one day.
 But it is not.
 I booked a full-day tour that took me through all these spots.

 4. Dona Paula

 Nestled at the confluence of the Mandovi and the Zuari rivers, Dona Paula village is one of the best places to visit in Goa.
-It is home to some of the famous tourist attractions that include the whitewashed Dauna Paula sculpture, the scenic Dona Paula beach and jetty.
+It is home to some of the famous tourist attractions that include the whitewashed Dauna Paula sculpture, the scenic Dona Paula beach and the jetty.

 It is equally popular as a photography spot since the beach offers stunning views of the Arabian Sea.
 This village is named after a Portuguese woman named ‘Paula Amaral Antonio de Souto Maior’ who was the daughter of a Portuguese viceroy.